Y-Shcheholskyy/graalpy.github.io/docs/reference/Parser_Details.md

 ---
 layout: page
 title: Python Code Parsing and pyc Files
-permalink: /parser_details/
+permalink: /reference/parser_details/
 ---
-# Python Code Parsing and pyc Files
+This document describes how Python files are parsed by GraalPy.

-This guide describes how Python files are parsed by GraalPy.
+TODO: NEEDS A TOC

 ## Creating and Managing pyc Files